valeIT/valeIT.github.io/_posts/2012-03-17-internet-explorer-sucks.markdown

 author: Valentino Urbano
 ---

-Finally after many years Microsoft admitted that IE 6/7 sucks, in fact they're forcing all the users to update to the latest versions (IE 9/10).
+Finally, after many years, Microsoft admitted that IE 6/7 sucks, in fact, they're forcing all the users to update to the latest versions (IE 9/10).
 They made a great commercial about that.

-You can see from a simple ad like this one that Microsoft is not boastful (like google), not at all.
+You can see from a simple ad like this one that Microsoft is not boastful (like Google), not at all.
 They're trying to reinvent themselves even if it means moving to unknown territory (with Windows 8 ) or making self-irony with ads like this [one][0].

-I've also sent an email to them, i'll quote an extract:
+I've also sent an email to them, I'll quote an extract:

 > I really have to reconsider your brand.
-Try to push hard on bing and maybe in the future i might consider to switch from google to bing instead of duckduckgo.
+Try to push hard on bing and maybe in the future I might consider switching from google to bing instead of duckduckgo.
 >